Chapter 7: DistributedWorker

 • The step_distributed implementation (generated by workflow!) handles:

-• Loading the checkpoint (store.load(run_id)).
+• Loading the context (context_store.get(run_id)).

 • Calling the correct Node's process method (using process_work_item).
+Node appends events.

 • Handling the Transition and enqueuing next items (queue.enqueue(...)).